-Two full terms’ notice is required, in writing to the Head of Boarding, when a boarding student no longer requires accommodation and is transferring to a day student.
-If the required notice is not given, two full terms’ boarding fees will be charged in lieu of notice.
+Two full term’s notice is required, in writing to the Principal, when a boarding student no longer requires accommodation and is transferring to a day student.
+If the required notice is not given, two full term’s boarding fees will be charged in lieu of notice.

 One full term’s notice is required, in writing to the Principal, before the withdrawal of an MLC Kindle student from the College.
 If the required notice is not given, one full term’s fee will be charged in lieu of notice.

-2. A student who requires a visa to study in Australia must meet all conditions specified on her student visa issued by the Department of Immigration and Border Protection.
+b.
+A student who requires a visa to study in Australia must meet all conditions specified on her student visa issued by the Department of Home Affairs.